mohammedmarjan/mohammedmarjan/README.md

 # 💫 About Me:
-Hi, I’m Mohammed, a software engineer with 6 years of experience building cloud-based apps and back-end services.
+Hi, I’m Mohammed Marjan, a software engineer with 6 years of experience building cloud-based apps and back-end services.
 I love working with Node.js, AWS, and creating solutions that solve real-world problems.
 Check out my projects to see what I’ve been working on!

 ## 🌐 Socials: